-Before the pandemic, the adoption of touchless payment technology was plateauing, but after the pandemic, it has become the preferred mode of payment.
+Before the Coronavirus pandemic, the adoption of touchless payment technology was plateauing, but after the pandemic, it has become the preferred mode of payment.
 Airports, especially, have integrated sensors everywhere, from the ticket kiosk to bathrooms, to make travel frictionless and contactless for travelers.
 Offices have also implemented systems such as contactless elevators, face recognition attendance, and other sensor-controlled systems to limit surfaces that people need to touch.

 A Hands-Free Dream